LeSpocky/docker-apache-php/README.md

 ## Background

 The official php Docker image is not suitable for certain use cases as-is.
-This enables some Apache modules not enabled in the php image by default.
+This enables some Apache modules and PHP extensions not present in the php-apache Docker image by default.

+One goal of this project is to automate the whole build, test, and release process as far as possible.
+Updates on the Docker base image are recognized by Renovate Bot.
+All updates except for major PHP updates should automatically trigger a new release build.

+This project follows semantic versioning, although the version numbers do not correspond with the PHP version this is based on.

 ## Install